Military Family Information

 Elementary students in grades K-5, living on Ft.
 Wainwright, attend Arctic Light Elementary, Hunter Elementary, or Ladd Elementary.
 Students in grades 6-8 attend Tanana Middle, while grades 9-8 attend Lathrop High.
 All these schools, with the exception of Arctic Light, also have a large civilian student population.

-Arctic Light Elementary and Ladd Elementary offer K-7 grades.
-If you wish your 7th grade student to attend either of these schools, please fill out the online K-8 lottery application.
+Arctic Light Elementary and Ladd Elementary offer K-8 grades.
+If you wish your 7th or 8th grade student to attend either of these schools, please fill out the online K-8 lottery application.

 Can our family live off base or post and still attend school on Ft.
 Wainwright or Eielson AFB?